jopieji/footy/README.md

 `footy live` will display live scores of matches for you full list of leagues

-`footy teams` will return the last 2 fixtures (with scores) of your configured favorite teams
+`footy teams` will allow you to edit your favorited teams

 ### Future